 - Minwax Wood Stain- Early American 230

 I picked up 3 wood pallets for free from a local hardware store.
-They had over 20 to choose from and were happy to donate them to my “worthy” cause.
+They had over 20 to choose from and they were happy to donate them to my “worthy” cause.
 I started to realize that my DIY Outdoor Dining Table could possibly become a reality.
-Then we went to Home Depot (remember those Home Depot Coupons I have been talking about?
-I had a $10/$50 coupon that was emailed to me) I picked up the posts, nails and Wood Stain ( I brought the stain in the can and also picked up 4 bottles of Spray Can wood stain).
+Then we went to Home Depot, where I picked up the posts, nails and Wood Stain (I brought the stain in the can and also picked up 4 bottles of Spray Can wood stain).

 Side note– did you guys know that wood stain comes in a Spray Paint option?
 A little more $$ but saves SO much time 🙂